salva66/RadiusServer_MySQL/Documentation.md

 $sudo nano /etc/freeradius/3.0/clients.conf

+NB: The 3.0 is the base version number

 Within the configuration file, create a new client under the clients section having the following credentials

 ##new client